getporter/porter/docs/content/docs/operations/signing-bundles.md

 3. A trust policy for verification have been configured.

 Instructions on for the install Notation can be found on the [Notation Installation page](https://notaryproject.dev/docs/user-guides/installation/cli/), and instructions on how to configure a signing key, certificate and trust policy can be found in the [Notation Quickstart Guide](https://notaryproject.dev/docs/quickstart-guides/quickstart-sign-image-artifact/).

+⚠️ Self-signed certificates should only be used for testing.

 #### Configuration